jcm-1/sg3_4-reverse/README.md

 # sg3_4-reverse
 Texscan MSI CompuVID SpectraGen 3/4 Operations Reverse Engineering A project to understand the internal workings and communications protocols of the Texscan MSI CompuVID 3 and 4 systems.

+The SpectraGen series was available with several extra features and a companion software package for the IBM PC.
+There is no technical information on how these systems work, and the PC software package is lost to time.
+This project amins to reverse engineer these functions and provide modern equivilants.

 # Info about the SpectraGen Systems
 https://cg-wiki.org/texscan_msi/sg4b